RedLynx101/cmu-claude-hackathon/replit.md

 The platform addresses the problem of missed collaboration opportunities by providing a centralized discovery mechanism that helps clubs find complementary partners, avoid reinventing the wheel, and reduce event overlap while strengthening overall community engagement.

+**Project Status:** Published live for public use.
+A comprehensive README.md is available for the public GitHub repository, explaining the hackathon context, setup instructions, and usage guide.

 ## User Preferences

 Preferred communication style: Simple, everyday language.